Zhang Zhongwu: As military governor

-Campaign against the Huigu
+Campaign against the Uyghurs

-At the time that Zhang Zhongwu took over Lulong Circuit, Lulong, along with other circuits on Tang's northern border, facing the threat of Huigu raiders, who had headed south in the aftermaths of the Huigu Khanate's collapse due to Xiajiasi attacks.
-The Huigu splintered into many groups, and in 842, the noble Najiachuo (那頡啜) advanced on Xiongwu Base, threatening You Prefecture.
+At the time that Zhang Zhongwu took over Lulong Circuit, Lulong and the other circuits on Tang's northern border facing the threat of Uyghur raiders, who had headed south in the aftermaths of the collapse of their khanate due to Xiajiasi attacks.
+The Uyghurs splintered into many groups, and in 842, the noble Najiachuo (那頡啜) advanced on Xiongwu Base, threatening You Prefecture.
 Zhang Zhongwu sent his brother Zhang Zhongzhi (張仲至) with 30,000 soldiers to engage Najiachuo.
-Zhang Zhongzhi defeated Najiachuo, killed many Huigu, and accepted the surrender of some 7,000 tents of people, who were subsequently distributed to the various circuits.
-Najiachuo fled, but was captured and killed by the leader of another Huigu group, Wujie Khan.
-Meanwhile, Zhang also sent his officer Shi Gongxu (石公緒) to the Khitan and Xi tribes to kill the Huigu emissaries to those tribes.
+Zhang Zhongzhi defeated Najiachuo, killed many Uyghurs, and accepted the surrender of some 7000 tents of people, who were subsequently distributed to the various circuits.
+Najiachuo fled, but was captured and killed by the leader of another Uyghur band, Wujie Khan.
+Meanwhile, Zhang also sent his officer Shi Gongxu (石公緒) to the Khitan and Xi tribes to kill the Uyghur emissaries to those tribes.
 Further, when he defeated Najiachuo, he took, as hostages, a group of Shiwei chieftains and their family members.
-When the Shiwei requested to ransom the hostages, Zhang refused their payments — and stated that he would return the hostages as soon as the Shiwei also killed Huigu emissaries to them.
+When the Shiwei requested to ransom the hostages, Zhang refused their offered payment and stated that he would return the hostages as soon as the Shiwei also killed their Uyghur emissaries.
 (It is not clear how the Shiwei responded at the time.)

-Later in the year, Emperor Wuzong ordered Zhang Zhongwu to rendezvous with Liu Mian (劉沔) the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi) and the Huigu noble Li Sizhong, who had submitted to Tang and become a Tang general, at Hedong's capital Taiyuan, to further plan a major attack against the Huigu remnants led by Wujie Khan.
+Later in the year, Emperor Wuzong ordered Zhang Zhongwu to rendezvous with Liu Mian (劉沔) the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi) and the Uyghur noble Li Sizhong, who had submitted to Tang and become a Tang general, at Hedong's capital Taiyuan, to further plan a major attack against the displaced Uyghurs led by Wujie Khan.
 Both Zhang and Liu opined that an attack should not be made in the winter, however, and so this attack never took place.

 In 843, Liu made a surprise attack, led by his officer Shi Xiong, against Wujie Khan, crushing Wujie Khan's forces and rescuing Princess Taihe, a Tang princess (Emperor Wuzong's aunt) who had married a prior khan, Chongde Khan.
-Wujie Khan fled, largely ending the Huigu threat.
-It was said that because Zhang was angry that Liu took the credit for the victory over the Huigu that Zhang and Liu subsequently developed a rivalry.
-Later in the year, when Liu was one of the generals ordered to attack the warlord Liu Zhen, who had seized Zhaoyi Circuit (昭義, headquartered in modern Changzhi, Shanxi), the other circuits around Zhaoyi were also commissioned, but Emperor Wuzong did not request Zhang to launch his troops as well, stating instead that Zhang should watch the border for possible further Huigu attacks.
+Wujie Khan fled, largely ending the Uyghur threat.
+It was said that because Zhang was angry that Liu took the credit for the victory over the Uyghurs that Zhang and Liu subsequently developed a rivalry.
+Later in the year, when Liu was one of the generals ordered to attack the warlord Liu Zhen, who had seized Zhaoyi Circuit (昭義, headquartered in modern Changzhi, Shanxi), the other circuits around Zhaoyi were also commissioned, but Emperor Wuzong did not request Zhang to launch his troops as well, stating instead that Zhang should watch the border for possible further Uyghur attacks.